The Transformative Power of Backbends in Yoga

 How to do it:

-Lie on belly, bend knees, hold ankles
+Lie on your belly, bend your knees, and hold your ankles.

-Keep the breath steady, gaze forward
+Keep the breath steady and gaze forward.

-Benefits: Full front body stretch, strengthens back extensors
+Benefits: Full front body stretch, strengthens back extensors.

-Chakra: Sacral & Heart – creativity, emotional flow, joy
+Chakra: Sacral & Heart – creativity, emotional flow, joy.

 5. Urdhva Dhanurasana – Wheel Pose (Advanced)